telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 ### get_clientTemplate

-Returns the value of the Gantts's clientTemplate property.
+Returns the value of the Gantt's clientTemplate property.

 #### Parameters